jsacco1/utils/bash_commands.md

   `top`

   A good check is to run bwa mem with forward and reverse FASTQ files.
-See if the process is killed.
+If memory runs out, the system will automatically kill the process.

 ### Loading files
   Untar file